Saturday, October 19, 2019

 "The idea that these men can talk to you 36 years after they have perished is not sane," Doctor Bremen said.

 "And now I am being forced to release you.
-All these years it feels as only yesterday we were dragging you out of the basement.
-And now you're going to be free but you missed all this living, Clyde.
+All these years, it feels as if we were dragging you out of the basement only yesterday.
+And now you'll be free, but you missed all this living, Clyde.
 Remember, you were unwilling to help yourself."
-He extended his arm and with his right index finger, tapped the window as a butterfly fluttered against the glass.
+He extended his arm and tapped the window with his right index finger as a butterfly fluttered against the glass.

 "You have wasted your life," Brennan said.
 "And wasted my valuable time on you.
-Ever since the day I was interning for the hospital and picked you up from your dads basement this lanky, naive kid, knew you were a stain on society and would not contribute in any way.
-I, on the other hand, went to the best universities, studied under the renowned psychologist Eric Cunningham Dax in Australia.
+Ever since the day I was interning for the hospital and picked you up from your dad's basement, this lanky, naive kid knew you were a stain on society and would not contribute in any way.
+On the other hand, I went to the best universities.
+I studied under the renowned psychologist Eric Cunningham Dax in Australia.
 Have a beautiful wife and 2 kids.
 The best education your father could afford.
-He treated me like the son he never had.”
+He treated me like the son he never had."
 He turned towards Clyde.

 "I'm so sick and tired of your ungratefulness.
-Your dad’s hospitality and the continued financial help this institution receives along as you’re alive, in here or outside in the world, is the reason I was so nice to you.
+Your dad's hospitality and the continued financial help this institution receives as long as you're alive or outside are why I was so nice to you.
 You do agree, Clyde?
-That I was, good to you?”
+That I was good to you?"

-He reached down toward the flat surface of his metal desk and picked up a stack of papers off his desktop and threw them into Clyde's body.
-Most of the paper fell like litter and settled around his feet where they absorbed up some urine.
+He reached down toward the flat surface of his metal desk, picked up a stack of papers off his desktop, and threw them into Clyde's body.
+Most of the paper fell like litter and settled around his feet, where they absorbed up some urine.

 "Are you kidding me, Mr. Cherry?
 How disgusting.
 You pee all over yourself and then proceed to throw this important documentation about your treatment in your own mess?"
 Doctor Brennan slaps the table with his open hand, "orderly!"

 A man rushed into the room.
-It was the same burly orderly that punched Clyde in the face so many years ago.
+The same burly orderly punched Clyde in the face so many years ago.

-“Go back out and get it!”
-Brennan directing his anger towards the very large man.
+"Go back out and get it!"
+Brennan directed his anger towards the giant man.

-He walked out, the heavy door slammed shut.
+He walked out, and the heavy door slammed shut.
 An echo amplified in the room.
-Clyde’s adrenaline was coursing through his body.
+Clyde's adrenaline was coursing through his body.
 His hands were shaking.
 Sweat formed on his brow.
 Clyde began grinding his teeth and clutched his eyes shut.
-"I know you don't think I'm a good doctor but all this is down specifically for you."
-He walked around the table and glanced at himself at a two way mirror.
+"I know you don't think I'm a good doctor, but all this is done specifically for you."
+He walked around the table and glanced at himself in a two-way mirror.
 He sucked his gut in and pushed his shirt into his body.

-The orderly retuned holding a 5-foot stick with 2 eye hooks on both ends.
+The orderly returned, holding a 5-foot stick with 2 eye hooks on both ends.

 "You know what to do," the doctor commanded.
 "Make him sit in that piss."